TRIQS/triqs/doc/reference/arrays/foreach.rst

 ------------

-The *foreach* function call a given function *f* successively on the indices of an array *A*, in the order specified by the TraversalOrder flag of the array.
+The *foreach* function call a given function *f* successively on the indices of an array *A*, in the order specified by the TraversalOrder of the array.

 * Synopsis::